21 Black History Month Movies for Reflection and Celebration

 Simone battled to reconcile her artistic identity and aspirations with her loyalty to a movement amid the violent, haunting, and senseless day-to-day of the civil rights era in 1960s America.

-Furthermore, this new video, culled from hours of autobiographical records, reveals the unbridled ego of a brilliant artist as well as the oddities of her period.
+Furthermore, this new video, culled from hours of autobiographical records, reveals the unbridled ego of a brilliant artist and the oddities of her period.

 Simone moved to Liberia and stopped singing at the height of her stardom, abandoning her family, country, job, and fans.

-How does royalty stomp around in the dirt and still walk with grace?’ asks the account of her life leading up to that incident.
+How does royalty stomp around in the dirt and still walk with grace?’ asks the account of her life before that incident.

-Next On our list of black history month movies is a pariah.
-In a frantic pursuit for sexual expression, a Brooklyn youngster juggles contradictory identities and risks friendship, heartbreak, and family.
+Next on our list of Black History Month movies is a pariah.
+In a frantic pursuit of sexual expression, a Brooklyn youngster juggles contradictory identities and risks friendship, heartbreak, and family.

-The principal cast includes Adepero Oduye, Kim Wayans, Aasha Davis.
+The principal cast includes Adepero Oduye, Kim Wayans, and Aasha Davis.

 Anna Mae Bullock’s voice was always unique.
-She quickly captures the attention of pop group leader Ike Turner after arriving in St. Louis to live with her mother, who had abandoned her when she was a child.
+After arriving in St. Louis to live with her mother, who had abandoned her as a child, she quickly captures the attention of pop group leader Ike Turner.

 Furthermore, she becomes the singer for his band, his wife, and the mother of his children, though not all of them are hers.